László Beleznai

 László Beleznai (November 16, 1891 in Budapest – March 23, 1953 in Budapest) was a Hungarian water polo player and freestyle swimmer who competed in the 1912 Summer Olympics.
 He was a member of the Hungarian water polo team, which competed in the 1912 tournament.

-Also he was a member of the Hungarian 4x200 metre freestyle relay team, which qualified for the final, but did not compete.
-In the 100 metre freestyle event he qualified for the quarterfinals, but did also not compete.
+Also, he was a member of the Hungarian 4x200 metre freestyle relay team, which qualified for the final, but did not compete.
+In the 100 metre freestyle event, he qualified for the quarterfinals but did not compete.